History of RNA biology

-Numerous key discoveries in biology have emerged from studies of RNA (ribonucleic acid), including seminal work in the fields of biochemistry, genetics, microbiology, molecular biology, molecular evolution and structural biology.
+Numerous key discoveries in biology have emerged from studies of RNA (ribonucleic acid), including seminal work in the fields of biochemistry, genetics, microbiology, molecular biology, molecular evolution, and structural biology.
 As of 2010, 30 scientists have been awarded Nobel Prizes for experimental work that includes studies of RNA.
 Specific discoveries of high biological significance are discussed in this article.

-For related information, see the articles on History of Molecular Biology and History of Genetics.
-For background information, see the articles on RNA and nucleic acid.
+For related information, see the articles on History of molecular biology and History of genetics.
+For background information, see the articles on RNA and nucleic acids.

 1930–1950

 RNA and DNA have distinct chemical properties

 When first studied in the early 1900s, the chemical and biological differences between RNA and DNA were not apparent, and they were named after the materials from which they were isolated; RNA was initially known as "yeast nucleic acid" and DNA was "thymus nucleic acid".
 Using diagnostic chemical tests, carbohydrate chemists showed that the two nucleic acids contained different sugars, whereupon the common name for RNA became "ribose nucleic acid".
 Other early biochemical studies showed that RNA was readily broken down at high pH, while DNA was stable (although denatured) in alkali.
 Nucleoside composition analysis showed first that RNA contained similar nucleobases to DNA, with uracil instead of thymine, and that RNA contained a number of minor nucleobase components, e.g. small amounts of pseudouridine and dimethylguanine.